s-baumann/PayingOverTheOdds_JEconometrics/README.md

 # PayingOverTheOdds_JEconometrics
 This repo contains the appendices for "Paying Over the Odds at the End of the Fiscal Year.
-Evidence from Ukraine" published in the Journal of Econometrics
+Evidence from Ukraine" forthcoming in the Journal of Econometrics